 Mental Health Treatment Program located in Cordova, Memphis, TN

 Experts estimate that about 38% of American adults have an illicit drug use disorder.
 Though common, without professional treatment, drug addiction can negatively affect all aspects of your life, including your job, relationships, and physical health.
-At The Transformation Center, with two convenient locations in Nashville and the Cordova neighborhood of Memphis, Tennessee, the team specializes in treating illicit drug use disorders.
+At The Transformation Center, with two convenient locations in the Cordova neighborhood of Memphis, Tennessee, the team specializes in treating illicit drug use disorders.
 To schedule an appointment, book a consultation online, or call the office nearest you today.

 An illicit drug use disorder is a condition that affects a person’s brain and behavior, causing them to rely on illegal drugs.
 People with illicit drug use disorder continue to use illegal substances, even if the use results in negative side-effects like getting fired from a job or losing friendships.

 Over time, people with illicit drug use disorder need greater quantities of a substance to achieve the same high.
 This increases the risk of excessive use or an overdose.

 What are the symptoms of illicit drug use disorder?

 Symptoms of an illicit drug use disorder include:

 - Feeling like you need to use a drug regularly